 First, the good news.
-At the current time of writing this (February 18, 2021), in British Columbia, and especially in our Interior Health Authority region, we are seeing dropping infection rates with day-to-day life and activities returning to a semblance of normal!
-This has been achieved with decisive action to slow the spread by the time proven measures of wearing masks in public spaces, social/physical distancing, isolation of those in contact with known infection sources, contact tracing, reducing occupancy numbers for public spaces and other measures.
+We have seen infection rates drop dramatically, with day-to-day life and activities returning to normal!
+This has been achieved with decisive action to slow the spread with the time proven measures of making vaccines available, wearing masks in public spaces, social/physical distancing, isolation of those infected and other measures.
 At this time (November 24, 2022) there are no imposed public restrictions or mandates, it is left to individuals to make choices as they deem fit.

-For the latest results for the BC COVID-19 Dashboard, go here.
+For the latest results for the British Columbia COVID-19 Dashboard, go here.

 Mountain Town Properties looks to extend this good news by implementing safety protocols into our business procedures to protect you, our client, and our associates.
 To review what steps we have taken as a business, select either one of our business operations listed below for details of our COVID procedures for that activity.

 • Applies to all personnel – listing and selling agents, sellers, tenants, buyers, vacation guests, maintenance workers, servicemen, cleaners, etc.